-- Participants’ blood pressure was lowered in both DASH groups compared with the usual-diet group.
+- Participants’ blood pressure was lowered in both DASH diet groups compared with the usual-diet group.

-- Hypertension was reduced most dramatically in the DASH-plus-weight-loss group.
+- Hypertension was reduced most dramatically in the DASH-diet-plus-weight-loss group.

-- At the end of the study, only 12% of the DASH-plus-weight-loss and 15% of the DASH-alone groups were hypertensive, while almost 39% of the usual diet group were hypertensive.
+- At the end of the study, only 12% of the DASH-diet-plus-weight-loss and 15% of the DASH-alone groups were hypertensive, while almost 39% of the usual diet group were hypertensive.

 Take the three-pronged approach to control blood pressure

 “The DASH diet with or without a behavioral weight loss program results in clinically significant reductions in blood pressure.
 Adding exercise and weight management to the DASH diet also appears to confer even greater reductions in blood pressure as well as additional improvement in… other markers of cardiovascular risk,” lead study author James Blumenthal, PhD, professor of medical psychology at Duke University, said in a press release.

 So, if you are managing high blood pressure, work with your doctor to create a program that includes these important basic steps:

 - Don’t skimp on the vegetables and fruits: 8 to 10 servings per day is your goal.

 - Eat plenty of other fiber-dense foods like beans, lentils, nuts, seeds, and whole grains.

 - Limit your intake of meat and poultry, and try to have some cold-water fish once or twice a week.

 - Limit fats, especially animal and trans fats, and empty calories from refined carbohydrates and simple sugars.